In the Army, small unit leaders (officers and NCOs) utilize the Troop Leading Procedures to conduct mission analysis and plan for upcoming missions.

 Here are some success tips to help you lead troops to Army standards.

 - Pick the brain of experienced leaders.
 Just as you are reading this post, do not be afraid to seek out an experienced leader and be mentored by them.

 - Do not procrastinate.
 Make sure your subordinate leaders have ample time to complete their planning and preparation.

-- Issue a warning order immediately even if you do not have all the information.
-Provide what you do have and you can update it as more information becomes available.
+- Issue a warning order immediately, even if you do not have all the information yet.
+Provide what information you do have and you can update it as more information becomes available.

 - If unsure of any situation, ask your superior.
 The stupid question is the one that isn’t asked.

 - Listen to your subordinate’s suggestions and answer all of their questions.
 Be willing to explain why or why you don’t agree with their suggestion.